plantain-00/clean-scripts/README.md

 }
 ```

-All services will be killed after all scripts end, or any script errors.
+All services will be killed(send `SIGINT` actually) after all scripts end, or any script errors.

 ##### short-hand methods